jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 ---
-title: Setting up your first gRPC server
+title: Setting up a gRPC server
 ---

-# Setting up your first gRPC server
+# Setting up a gRPC server

 This tutorial will provide an overview of setting up a gRPC server in your language of choice and will offer instructions ***specific to Alis Build***.
 You will learn how to:
 - create and populate the  `.proto` file
 - release a protobuf package
 - implement the business logic behind your methods